Braided Sourdough Challah Bread

 How do you serve sourdough challah bread?

 Traditionally challah is pulled apart in chunks.
-We eat it like this when we serve challah with dinner but we also slice it and use the bread for french toast or sandwiches.
+My family eats it like this when we serve challah with dinner but we also slice it and use the bread for french toast or sandwiches.

-My sourdough challah bread took forever to rise.
+My sourdough challah bread took a long time to rise.
 Is this normal?

 Sourdough bread takes much longer to rise than bread made with instant yeast.
 Challah bread in particular takes longer because it is an enriched dough with egg and olive oil.
 To help speed up the rise, put the shaped challah in your oven with the light on (don’t turn the oven on).
 This will give your bread a warm place to rise and help speed up the process.
 Once the challah is puffed up and no longer feels cold but feels airy and light, it’s time to bake it.